bitboxer/atlas/content/blog/introducing-chess-atlas.md

 work as I used to do.
 Which is a perfect segue for the second reason.

-At the time of writing, I'm a 37 years old, soon to be a father, married man.
+At the time of writing, I'm a 37 years old and I recently became a father.
 You can imagine, it's always busy.
-While you can find information (I'll be sharing my finding as we go) about adults wanting to get better at Chess, so far I couldn't find anything that can engage me long term. **Learning this game is overwhelming**, and most adults don't have enough time to get to their full potential.
-So writing is my way of making sure I make the most out of styding the game.
+While you can find information (I intend to provide a comphresensive reading list as I progress with my studies) about adults wanting to get better at Chess, so far I couldn't find anything that can engage me long term. **Learning this game is overwhelming**, and most adults don't have enough time to get to their full potential.
+Writing is my way of making sure I make the most out of styding the game.
+I retain information better if I write it down.
+So why not sharing?

 # What